 Conclusion

-In 2025, getting $10 bills may take a little extra effort, but you have options.
+Getting $10 bills may take a few extra steps, but you have multiple reliable options.
 Banks and credit unions are your best bet, followed by grocery stores, change machines, and select ATMs.
-For ATM-specific details, see this ATM $10 bill withdrawal guide.
-For broader small-change tips, check out our guide on banks and coin rolls.
+For ATM-specific help, see this ATM $10 bill withdrawal guide.
+For broader small cash tips, check our guide on banks and coin rolls.